ColeHassett/playdate/README.md

 # PlayDate

-Schedule dates with your friends to play games. 🙂
+Schedule dates to play games with your friends. 🙂

 ## Running Locally